▼ Advertisement - Continue Viewing Below ▼

 Even more simplistic is the Merritt Trifecta tool that offers a 17mm socket, 6mm and 8mm hex heads.

-This tool is available on Dan’s Comp for $34.99 or through shops that carry Merritt.
+This tool is available through BMX shops and mail-orders that carry Merritt worldwide.

 If you aren’t looking to run around and pick up each of these tools individually, you can always pick up one of the basic tool kits that should help you get a good start for what you need.